Usbac/borealis/docs/en/functions.md

 ## Arguments

-Information can be passed to functions via the arguments list, which is a comma delimited list of expressions.
+Information can be passed to a function via the arguments list, which is a comma delimited list of expressions.
 The arguments are evaluated from left to right.

 Borealis supports passing by value, passing by reference, default argument values and variable arguments list.